 Whatever he was thinking he kept it under his hardhat.
 With fixed eyes and a dour expression he gazed silently forward, steeling himself for what needed to be done while waiting for his mestre to give the order to do it.

-Mamede worked the tiller to keep us steady, pointing the bow up to climb each face, falling off at the top of the wave to carve down its backside.
+While this happened Mamede worked the tiller to keep us steady, pointing the bow to climb each steep face, falling off at the wave’s crest to carve down the backside.
 When a tall peak broke just before it reached us he called out, “SEGURE!” — HOLD ON! — and both men at the tabernacle ducked and braced themselves.
-Most of the whitewater roared beneath us, but enough came over the bow to bury it, dashing against Ze’s arched back and cascading over João, huddled behind the beam.
-No cursing this time, just silence, which only seemed to heighten the tension.
+Most of the whitewater roared beneath us, but enough came over the bow to bury it, dashing against Ze’s arched back and cascading over João, huddled behind the frame.
+No cursing from him, just silence, which only seemed to heighten the tension.
 As the bow slowly lifted and water retreated, the two men wiped off their faces and got back to work.
 Soon the anchor was free and they pushed it over the side.

-Mamede then turned the jangada and we ran with the wind to pay out the anchor line.
-It didn’t take long — soon he shouted, “PREPAREM-SE!” and thrust the tiller down.
+As soon as it went over Mamede turned the jangada and we ran with the wind to pay out the anchor line.
+It didn’t take long before he shouted, “PREPAREM-SE!” and thrust the tiller down.
 The jangada jumped up and Mamede briefly held us in the eye of the wind, allowing the men to muscle the mast to its vertical position, before he brought the bow fully around.
 This time, instead of lifting the boom over the espeque, Mamede eased the spar against the windward post, backwinding the sail.
-He then pushed the tiller leeward and hitched it there with the bench line.
+He then pushed the tiller hard to leeward and hitched it there with the bench line.
 We were now hove to, and the jangada seemed to breathe a sigh of relief.
-It was only a short breath — a stiff jerk from the anchor line let everybody know who was in charge again.
+It was only a short breath — a hard jerk from the anchor line let everybody know who was in charge again.

 Here a yank, there a yank, everywhere a yank-yank